WallabyLester/Arm_Motion_Planning_and_Differential_Drive_Robot/diff_drive/README.md

 `ddrive.launch` - Launch file for running the robot in gazebo.
 The simulation is started paused, so unpause when you would like the simulation to run.

 ## Configuration Instructions
-To adjust the robot parameters, use the ddrive.yaml file.
-The file takes parameters for box:length, width, height, and mass, wheel: height, radius, and mass, and caster: radius and mass.
+To adjust the robot parameters, use the `ddrive.yaml` file.
+The file takes parameters for box: length, width, height, and mass, wheel: height, radius, and mass, and caster: radius and mass.

 The yaml file also takes the pub frequency and velocity used for the movement commands.
 Increase the velocity if you would like the robot to drive faster.